-Application for Service - Applications for service must be made at the Batesburg-Leesville Town Hall, located at 244 West Columbia Avenue, Batesburg-Leesville, SC 29006.
+Application for Service - Applications for service must be made at the Batesburg-Leesville Town Hall, located at 120 West Church Street Suite A, Batesburg-Leesville, SC 29006.
 All tapping charges, fees and deposits must be made before the service will be rendered.

 Meters - Each individual building, living unit or mobile home will be metered.
 Master meters will not be used unless it is not feasible to install individual meters on each unit.

 Permits - Customers shall be responsible for obtaining all necessary building and highway encroachment permits required to install the service.
 All permits must be obtained before service will be rendered.

 Tap and Meter Size - The&amp;nbsp;Town reserves the right to designate the proper size tap, service line and meter necessary to insure adequate service.

 Customer’s Piping - All piping must comply with the&amp;nbsp;current IBC&amp;nbsp;Plumbing Code.
 The customer is required to install his own cut on/cutoff valve.
 Cross connections between the City water supply and another supply are prohibited.
 An approved Backflow Prevention Device must be installed by the customer whenever water piping may permit back siphoning of sewage, contaminated water or any foreign substance into the&amp;nbsp;Town water supply lines.
 If a potential backflow hazard is found on a customer’s premises, service will be discontinued until the hazardous condition is corrected.

 Deposits - A customer deposit is required for commercial and residential service.
 This deposit will stay on the customer's account until it is closed.
 Then it will be applied to the final bill.